kxrxh/GoSlither/README.md

 # GoSlither

-GoSlither is a snake game written in Go with 0 dependencies.
+GoSlither is a snake game written in Go with zero dependencies.

 It's based on the classic game "Snake".